prof3ssorSt3v3/mad9011/docs/modules/week6/README.md

 ### MAKING SELECTIONS

 A selection isolates part of an image so you can work on that area without affecting the rest of the image.
-Take a look at this series of short tutorials and practice [**making selections.**](https://helpx.adobe.com/photoshop/how-to/selection-tools-basics.html)
+Take a look at this series of short tutorials and practice [**making selections.** (3 videos)](https://helpx.adobe.com/photoshop/how-to/selection-tools-basics.html)

 - Learn selection basics
 - Learn how to use the Quick Selection and Lasso tools